-This Devil’s Food Cake is a traditional chocolate cake that is light and fluffy and has a moist crumb.
-It’s made with cocoa powder, buttermilk, and NO coffee!
+Devil’s Food Cake is a rich chocolate cake that is light and fluffy with a moist crumb.
+Made with cocoa powder and buttermilk for the perfect balance of flavor and tang, my Devil’s Food cake recipe has NO coffee!

-I have been working on this chocolate cake recipe for quite awhile now.
-At first I wanted to make a chocolate cake that could replace a box mix and make a 2 layer cake, a 9×13 or 24 cupcakes.
+I have been working on this Devil’s Food cake recipe for quite a while now.
+At first, I wanted to make a chocolate cake that could replace a box mix and was versatile enough to make a 2-layer cake, a 9×13 sheet cake, or 24 cupcakes.

-I decided it’s best to make a recipe for each of them instead of an “all in one”.
-So this is my version of Devil’s Food Cake.
+I decided it was best to make a recipe for each of them instead of an “all-in-one.”
+So this is my version of a 2-layer Devil’s Food Cake.

 - And doesn’t use any coffee!